Wendell R. Anderson: Political career

 Anderson served in the Minnesota House of Representatives from 1959 to 1963 and in the Minnesota State Senate from 1963 to 1971.
 He was elected governor of Minnesota in 1970.

-His signature accomplishment as governor was helping to create the "Minnesota Miracle of 1971", an innovative reform in financing of Minnesota public schools and local governments that created a fairer distribution in taxation and education.
-For his efforts, Anderson was featured on a 1973 cover of Time magazine.
+Anderson's signature accomplishment as governor was to help create the "Minnesota Miracle of 1971", an innovative reform in financing of Minnesota public schools and local governments that created a fairer distribution in taxation and education.
+He began his plans to increase education funding immediately, and increased education funding in the state budget from 43% to 65%.
+The increases in the state's budget necessary to finance this were accomplished with sales taxes on cigarettes and alcohol, the progressive income tax he had promised in his campaign, and a raised inheritance tax.
+96% of school districts saw funding increase while property taxes decreased.
+For his efforts, Anderson appeared on a 1973 cover of Time magazine.

 After U.S. Senator Walter Mondale was elected vice president in 1976, the governor had to appoint Mondale's successor.
 Anderson agreed with his lieutenant governor, Rudy Perpich, that Anderson would resign as governor, and Perpich, as the new governor, would appoint Anderson to the Senate.

-In what became known as the "Minnesota Massacre", nearly the entire DFL Party ticket was defeated in 1978, including Perpich and the candidates for both U.S. Senate seats, Anderson and Bob Short.
+In what became known as the "Minnesota Massacre", part of the DFL Party ticket was defeated in 1978, including Perpich and the candidates for both U.S. Senate seats, Anderson and Bob Short (the party held on to other posts, such as attorney general).
 Anderson's arrangement to have himself appointed to the Senate—and Perpich's role in that appointment—were deemed central factors in the defeats; Anderson said the move to appoint himself senator was his big mistake.

 From 1989 to 2002, Anderson served as honorary consul general of Sweden in Minneapolis.
 From 1995 to 2001, he served as a director for and head of the legal committee of Turbodyne Technologies Inc. (TRBD) in Carpinteria, California.
 In his later years, he was regularly called upon to act as a commentator on Minnesota politics for local stations such as KSTP-TV.